-- 7th Heaven episode "Here Comes Santa Claus" each one of the kids had to do a good deed over the holiday season; Matt became a mall Santa, Mary volunteered at the soup-kitchen (and was happy that a hot boy was recruited alongside her) while Simon was determined to help Ruthie keep her faith in Santa.
+- 7th Heaven episode "Here Comes Santa Claus," each of the kids has to do a good deed over the holiday season; Matt becomes a mall Santa, Mary volunteers at the soup kitchen (and is happy that a hot boy was recruited alongside her), and Simon is determined to help Ruthie keep her faith in Santa.

-- Home Improvement episode "The Wood, the Bad and the Hungry" has Randy volunteers at a soup kitchen for Thanksgiving.
-While leaving one of the regulars is upset about spending the day at a shelter so Jill invites him back for a meal at theirs.
+- The Home Improvement episode "The Wood, the Bad and the Hungry" has Randy volunteering at a soup kitchen for Thanksgiving.
+As he's leaving, one of the regulars is upset about spending the day at a shelter, so Jill invites him back for a meal at their house.

-- Gilmore Girls has Paris attempting to volunteer at a soup kitchen over thanksgiving so she can put it on her college application, only to be told they don't need anymore;
+- Gilmore Girls has Paris attempting to volunteer at a soup kitchen over Thanksgiving so she can put it on her college application, only to be told they don't need any more help.

 - The first Thanksgiving episode of How I Met Your Mother features Ted and Robin trying to volunteer at a soup kitchen on Thanksgiving.
 However, thanks to this trope, there's no openings.
-Much to their surprise, Barney is a rockstar volunteer and vouches for them.
-However, they soon learn that the volunteers aren't exactly the saints they envisioned, and wound up being kicked out.
-In the end, the true charity Ted performs that day was buying a homeless man a lapdance.
+Much to their surprise, Barney is a rock star volunteer and vouches for them.
+However, they soon learn that the volunteers aren't exactly the saints they envisioned, and wind up being kicked out.
+In the end, the true charity Ted performs that day is buying a homeless man a lap dance.
 Further, it's revealed that Barney is volunteering because he's been sentenced to community service for urinating on a church.

-- The Golden Girls episode "Have Yourself a Very Little Christmas" Stan (once again) attempts to get the girls to invest in his business.
+- The Golden Girls episode "Have Yourself a Very Little Christmas" sees Stan (once again) attempting to get the girls to invest in his business.
 They're not interested and instead head off to the soup kitchen to volunteer, where they find Stan in the line.

-- Futurama: In the episode "Xmas Story" Bender volunteers at a Liquor Kitchen (for homeless robots) only to pose as a homeless robot himself and drinks all the free booze.
-In the end he invites some of the robots back to have Christmas dinner with the rest of planet express.
+- Futurama: In the episode "Xmas Story," Bender volunteers at a Liquor Kitchen (for homeless robots), only to pose as a homeless robot himself and drink all the free booze.
+In the end he invites some of the robots back to have Christmas dinner with the rest of Planet Express.